Up to 383 million Starwood guests’ information has been compromised. Here’s how to know if you have been affected and some of the next steps to take.

 What was taken?

-According to Marriott, information taken from approximately 327 million of the 500 million impacted guests included some combination of their name, mailing address, phone number, email address, passport number, Starwood Preferred Guest account information, date of birth, credit card numbers, and credit card expiration dates.
+Marriott initially believed that information was taken from approximately 327 million of the 500 million impacted guests included some combination of their name, mailing address, phone number, email address, passport number, Starwood Preferred Guest account information, date of birth, credit card numbers, and credit card expiration dates.

 For the remaining guests, the information taken was limited to their name and sometimes other data such as their mailing address or email address.